A female Culex quinquefasciatus mosquito on the skin of a...

 Individuals who are most at risk for severe infection include those over 50 years of age and those with chronic illness or compromised immune systems, Suffolk health officials said.
 To avoid mosquito bites, all residents are urged to use insect repellent containing DEET, avoid going outside or wear long sleeves and pants outside from dusk to dawn and eliminate stagnant water sources.

-In Nassau County, 15 residents have tested positive for West Nile virus this year so far, Nassau County Health Department spokeswoman Alyssa Zohrabian confirmed Friday afternoon.
+In Nassau County, 15 residents have tested positive for West Nile this year so far, Nassau County Health Department spokeswoman Alyssa Zohrabian confirmed Friday afternoon.

 Zohrabian previously told Newsday that Nassau health officials have observed "slightly above-average West Nile virus activity in mosquitoes" this summer and a "slight increase" in the mosquito population compared with last year.

-Statewide, New York counts 56 positive cases of West Nile virus in humans, behind only Nebraska with 60 and Texas with 62, according to data from the federal Centers for Disease Control and Prevention.
+Statewide, New York counted 56 positive cases of West Nile virus in humans, behind only Nebraska with 60 and Texas with 62, according to data from the federal Centers for Disease Control and Prevention.

 "As the summer winds down ... there may be mosquitoes infected with West Nile virus that are still biting," Pigott said.
 "It is not time to let your guard down until at least the middle of October, as cooler weather limits mosquito activity."